kagisearch/kagi-docs/kagi/src/api/summarizer.md

 The summarizer can translate the output into a desired language, using the table of supported language codes below.

+If no language is specified, the document's original language is allowed to influence the summarizer's output.
+Specifying a language will add a an explicit translation step, to translate the summary to the desired language.

+For example, if a document is mostly written in Spanish, the summary output may itself be in Spanish or contain Spanish passages.
+Specifying "EN" will ensure all passages are translated as English.

 Code | Language
 -----|---------